It looks like the LG G6 will be a significant departure from its predecessor — and that's a good thing.

 MORE: Best Smartphones - Here Are the 10 Best Phones Available

-LG also says that the screen will consume 30 percent less power, though it doesn't clarify what they're comparing it to (presumably the G5).
+LG also says that the screen will consume 30 percent less power, though it doesn't clarify what device the new phone is being compared to (presumably the G5).
 Some rumors suggest there could be a secondary ticker display like that found on LG's V10 or V20, but we've seen nothing to back that up definitively.

 We're mostly in the dark about the design, but Android Authority published a diagram allegedly of the G6, showing similar dimensions to the previous G5.